What Common Mistakes Should You Avoid When Installing Solar Panels?

 Grounding involves connecting the metal components of your solar system to the grounding system of your property.
 This protects against electrical faults and helps dissipate any electrical surge or lightning strikes.

-See alsoย How To Maximize Efficiency In Your Solar Powered Home?
+See alsoย How To Safely Store Excess Solar Energy?

 Professional installers are familiar with the grounding requirements and will ensure that your solar system is appropriately grounded.
 They will use the correct materials, such as copper wire or grounding rods, and establish a reliable grounding connection to your propertyโ€™s electrical system.
 By neglecting proper grounding, you can expose yourself to unnecessary risks and potential electrical hazards.